calicoquito/quito.core/README.rst

 - creation of a tasks list for the project
 - creation of tasks for various task list
 - Workflow Setup
-- Thre user group with varying permissions (organizer, volunteer, participant)
+- Three user group with varying permissions (organizer, volunteer, participant)
 - Commenting or chat capability for projects